RiaAyuP/churry/README.md

-# Organic Chemistry Chatbot
+# Churry: Organic Chemistry Chatbot

-Data is taken from Organic Chemistry: A Tenth Edition by John McMurry which is free to use under CC BY-NC-SA 4.0 license by [OpenStax](https://openstax.org/details/books/organic-chemistry "OpenStax Free Textbook").
+Data is taken from Organic Chemistry: A Tenth Edition by John McMurry which is free to use under CC BY-NC-SA 4.0 license by [OpenStax](https://openstax.org/details/books/organic-chemistry).
+I named this Churry as a playful abbreviation of Organic Chemistry McMurry.

+I am a newbie, so if you find any problems or suggestions about the application, please let me know by mailing me at contact@riaayupramudita.id.

 ## How to Run
 ### Clone the repository